fehmi/simply.js/docs/component-communication.md

 <child-component message="This is a message from parent"></child-component>
 ```

-Then you can access it in template section of the child component like this
+You can then access it in the template section of the child component as follows:

 ```html
 <template> {props.message} </template>
 ```

-You can put any kind of values to the attributes. `Object`, `Array`, `String`, `Boolean`, `Number` and even `Function` are supported.
-In simply.js attributes synced to props.
-So, if you define an attribute value the prop will be defined too.
+You can assign any type of value to attributes, including `Object`, `Array`, `String`, `Boolean`, `Number`, and even `Function`.
+In Simply.js, attributes are synchronized with properties (props).
+Therefore, if you define an attribute value, the corresponding prop will also be defined.

-!> Don't change attributes directly with `setAttribute`.
-It breaks morphing algorithm of DOM.
+!> Do not change attributes directly using `setAttribute`, as this can disrupt the DOM's morphing algorithm.

-Or you can access your predefined attributes as props from anywhere in the script section of the component like this.
+Alternatively, you can access your predefined attributes as props from anywhere within the script section of the component, as shown below:

 ```html
 <script>